There are lots of courses to help you learn statistics. Where to start?

 NASA use them.
 So do the United Nations, the World Health Organisation and Médecins Sans Frontières.
 Heck, even politicians use them to shape their campaigning strategies and guide policy.

-Unfortunately, there are many Data Scientists who think that stats isn't important and we can sort of, um, do without it.
+Unfortunately, there are many Data Scientists who think that you don't need to learn statsitics and we can sort of, um, do without it.
 You can read my thoughts on that in my blog post Statistics is Dead – Long Live Data Science…

-As you've probably guessed I don't sit on the fence on this, I'm very much in favour of stats.
+As you've probably guessed I don't sit on the fence on this, I'm very much in favour of all Data Scientists going out of their way to learn statistics.

 Despite this though, and despite the fact that I've been hanging around stats for the best part of 30 years (oops, I'm giving away my age here), I feel that - in general - stats is taught really poorly.